 Gemfields is the world’s largest producer of colored gemstones.
 Renowned as a mining-to-markets firm, Zambian emeralds are Gemfields’ specialty.
 But that doesn’t stop them from producing Zambian amethysts and rubies from Mozambique.
-The brand is geared up to serve a colorful pallet of gems including emerald, ruby and amethyst to Indian market and unveiled a truly one-of-a-kind set of fine jewelry collaborations with 36 leading international designers.
-Also to coincide with the launch of this project, Gemfields has unveiled a new global advertising campaign featuring brand ambassador Mila Kunis shot by Mario Sorrenti in Los Angeles.
-Gemfields CEO, Ian Harebottle, who is well commended within the gemstone sector takes time out to share his views on Luxurylaunches.
+The brand is geared up to serve a colorful pallet of gems, including emerald, ruby, and amethyst, to the Indian market and unveiled a truly one-of-a-kind set of fine jewelry collaborations with 36 leading international designers.
+Also, to coincide with the launch of this project, Gemfields has unveiled a new global advertising campaign featuring brand ambassador Mila Kunis shot by Mario Sorrenti in Los Angeles.
+Gemfields CEO Ian Harebottle, who is well commended within the gemstone sector, takes time to share his views on Luxurylaunches.

-1) With increasing users opting for bespoke mobile phones, watches and other accessories studded with diamonds, do you see them choosing gem stones for the same in the near future.
+1) With increasing users opting for bespoke mobile phones, watches, and other accessories studded with diamonds, do you see them choosing gemstones for the same shortly.
 Would gemstones be the equivalent of diamonds when it comes to bling? –

-Yes, in fact we are working towards that.
-Especially in India, the demand for colored gemstones is growing and we expect it to grow higher in the coming years.
-We expect 20-25 per cent growth in demand over the next decade.
-Looking at this growth we are hoping colored gemstones to catch up with diamonds in 10-15 years.
+Yes, in fact, we are working towards that.
+Especially in India, the demand for colored gemstones is growing, and we expect it to grow higher in the coming years.
+We expect a 20-25 percent growth in demand over the next decade.
+Looking at this growth, we are hoping colored gemstones to catch up with diamonds in 10-15 years.

 a) What are your thoughts on the same?